WHATS NEW - May 2021

 CPRE created a map of the 10 new parks

 C.P.R.E (Council for Protection of Rual England) have been a long term supporter of Warren Farm.
 In fact their lead Alice Roberts first case was the Warren Farm Campaign, 9 years ago.
 Since then she has continued to support saving Warren Farm and does incredible work linking groups together that might be able to help each other.
-Through her introduction in July 2020 Hanwell Nature shared campaign knowledge with another Campaign The Friends of Dog Kennel Hill Wood campaign and we were able to share intel, and help suggest economical ways to flight legally, putting Jassia in touch with our legal team.
+Through her introduction in July 2020 Hanwell Nature shared campaign knowledge with another campaign and were able to share intel, and help suggest economical ways to flight legally, putting them and other campaigns in touch with our legal team.
 This is the sort of excellent networking CPRE actively offer when helping different campaigns.
 Back in August 2020 she reached out to Hanwell Nature again with the idea of creating 10 new London Parks and would we like to include Warren Farm, of course we jumped at the chance.
 You can read more in our blog here.

 QPR and Ealing Council decline to defend the legal action and after 9 years Warren Farm is finally free of the development.